j-sh-park/Fit_Analysis/Readme.md

 ## Table of Contents

 1. Background
-A. Origin of the Data
+  i.
+Origin of the Data
-B. Data Exploration
+  ii.
+Data Exploration
-C. Ethics Related to the Data
+  iii.
+Ethics Related to the Data
 5. Data Analysis
 6. Contributions
 7. Project Owners and Contact Details